Bone Biology and the Haversian Baseline

 The biology here is anchored in human skeletal tissue, but with comparative points to non-human mammalian bone where the distinction matters forensically.
 The question "is this bone human?" is answered partly at the macroscopic level (size, morphology) and partly at the histological level (osteon morphology, presence of plexiform bone), and that histological answer requires a precise understanding of what human Haversian bone looks like versus what bovine, ovine, or canid bone looks like under the same objective.

 Cortical bone constitutes roughly 80 per cent of the adult skeleton by mass.
 Its mineral content (hydroxyapatite, Ca10(PO4)6(OH)2) accounts for approximately 65-70 per cent of dry weight, with type I collagen contributing most of the organic fraction.
 This high mineral density makes cortical bone mechanically stiff and resistant to compression, the primary loading mode of weight-bearing long bones.
 It also makes cortical bone relatively resistant to chemical degradation in many soil environments, which is why cortical fragments persist longer than trabecular fragments in most taphonomic sequences.
-For DNA recovery, however, high cortical density is a double-edged property: the hydroxyapatite mineral that protects the tissue physically also binds and denatures DNA under certain soil chemistry conditions.
+For DNA recovery, however, cortical density is not uniformly protective: the hydroxyapatite mineral that shields the tissue physically can also bind and denature DNA under certain soil chemistry conditions.

 Trabecular bone is approximately 20 per cent of skeletal mass but constitutes a much larger surface area (roughly 20 m2 in the adult skeleton versus 3 m2 for cortical bone).
 Its open porosity makes it metabolically very active: trabecular surfaces are the primary site of osteoclastic resorption and osteoblastic formation in the adult remodeling cycle.
 This high turnover makes trabecular bone a sensitive recorder of nutritional and hormonal history but also means it is resorbed quickly in taphonomic sequences.
 Trabecular fragments from vertebral bodies, for example, rarely survive more than a few years in moderately acidic soils, while cortical fragments from the femoral diaphysis may persist for centuries.